intel-retail/automated-self-checkout/docs_src/faq.md

 ## Where are the pipeline container logs located ?

 Pipeline container logs are redirected to a text file at `automated-self-checkout/results`.
-For every new pipeline a new log file `pipeline##.log` is created.
+For every new pipeline a new log file `pipeline##.log` (eg.: pipeline0.log, pipeline1.log, ... etc.)  is created.

 !!!
 Note
     As pipeline container logs are redirected to separate text files, docker logs displayed using portainer or command `docker logs <**CONTAINER**>` will be empty.